 What Did I Do?

 In the end, did I sue the laser clinic?
 No. I didn’t receive a refund or anything.
-I had such a horrible experience, I truly didn’t want my life to revolve around being in a legal battle.
-My life was already so upside down by what happened, I just felt I didn’t want to pursue something else.
+My friends and family encouraged me to sue the clinic, but personally, I had such a horrible experience, I truly didn’t want my life to revolve around being in a legal battle.
+I was already struggling enough emotionally from this.
+My life was so upside down by what happened, I just felt I didn’t want to pursue something else.
 I wanted to focus rather on creating a positive energy around me so I didn’t dig back into bad feelings again.
-Although looking back, I probably should have done something so I could stop it from happening to someone else.
+I tried so hard during this difficult year of my life, to really dig down deep and empower myself as a young woman and think positively.
+Although looking back now, I probably should have done something so I could stop it from happening to someone else.
 When my mind was so confused at the time, I just couldn’t think straight.

 I guess, after 2 years, finally speaking out about it now, this is my way I am helping others through what happened to me.